 You can change the kind of files that iTunes creates when you rip CDs and add them to your music library.
-Every file type has its own strengths and weaknesses – some have higher-quality sound, create smaller files.
-To do this, you need to change your iTunes import settings.
+Every file type has its own strengths and weaknesses – some have higher-quality sound, others create smaller files.
+To take advantage of the different kinds of files, you need to change your iTunes import settings.

 ITunes defaults to using AAC, encoded at 256 Kbps, aka iTunes Plus (the higher the Kbps-–kilobits per second--the better the sound quality).
-You might want to encode at a higher (or lower) rate or change to creating MP3 files.
+Despite popular misconception, AAC is not a proprietary Apple format and it is not limited to working only on Apple devices.
+Still, you might want to encode at a higher (or lower) rate or change to creating MP3 files.

 To change these settings, begin by opening the iTunes Preferences window: